shampoofactory/the_kings_head/README.md

 $ make totp
 ```

-Generate a TOTP code using the password:
+Generate a toy TOTP code using the password:
 ```
 $ ./build/bin/totpfoo SaturnV
 ```

 This assumes that the system clock is accurate.

-This TOTP code can be tested via an online generator using our default parameters.
+As the toy default parameters are not secret, the TOTP output codes can be tested via an online generator using said parameters.

 https://piellardj.github.io/totp-generator/?secret=GEZDGNBVGY3TQOJQGEZDGNBVGY3TQOJQ&digits=8&period=30&algorithm=SHA-1